gbarros-dev/gbarros-dev/README.md

 ## 🔭 Currently work

-Enkel TI from Brazil as Infrastructure Architect!
+Flatirons Development from US as Software Engineer!
-Working mostly with Kubernets in AWS along with planing and drawing project's infraestructure.
+Working mostly with React, NodeJS and TypeScript for startup projects.
 Developer since 2013.
-Also develop side projects with Node.js, Typescript and React.
+Also develop side projects with AWS(Lambda, DynamoDB, etc.), MongoDB and other technologies.

 ## 🌱 Currently learning

+- DynamoDB
 - Swift
 - Docker
 - Linux